-The Croydon Bach Society, as it was then called, was the brainchild of Derek Holman, organist at Croydon Parish Church.
-It was formed for a performance of the St John Passion in March 1960 with Roger Norrington (now Sir Roger) as the young Evangelist.
+The Croydon Bach Choir was formed in March 1960 by Derek Holman, organist at Croydon Parish Church for a performance of Bach's St John Passion , with Roger Norrington as the young Evangelist.

-The choir has provided a vehicle for music-making for over sixty years now, through the enthusiasm and dedication of its many singers and voluntary office-holders and the quality of musicianship of its successive music directors.
+The choir has provided a platform for music-making for over sixty years now, through the enthusiasm and dedication of its many singers, the hard work and commitment of its voluntary office-holders and the quality of musicianship of its successive music directors and accompanists..